March 1, 2023

 While Darwin's theory has given us a new conception of the world of life and revolutionized the whole study of nature, it also had adverse impacts.
 One of the negative consequences was the misguided use of the concepts of "struggle for existence" and "survival of the fittest" among individuals to human societies by some people in the West.
 This has resulted in ideologies such as social Darwinism, exceptionalism, racism, individualism, law of the jungle theory, zero-sum competition, and unipolar hegemony, etc., that pose a threat to human solidarity, social harmony, and world peace.
 The harms these ideologies have done to mankind should not be underestimated, as Western civilization ever since Darwin was built on power, warfare, conquest, colonization, genocide, exploitation, and looting of other peoples, with Darwin's fellow countrymen taking a prominent role.
 These ideologies have also fuelled Western capitalism that led to brutal competitions, severe inequality, depletion of natural resources, destruction of ecological balance, and damage to the environment.
 (See Democracy vs. Plutocracy.)

-Fortunately, Darwinism did not have as significant an influence in the Eastern Hemisphere, where philosophies like Confucianism and Taoism emphasize the interconnectedness of nature and humanity, the natural way of life, and harmonious coexistence and cooperation between individuals and nations.
-Eastern thought embraces a holistic view, seeing the universe as an integrated whole rather than fragmented parts.
+Fortunately, Darwinism did not have as significant an influence in the Eastern Hemisphere, where philosophies like Confucianism and Taoism emphasize the unity of nature and man, the natural way of life, and harmonious coexistence and cooperation between individuals and nations.
+Eastern thought embraces a holistic view, seeing the world as a unified whole rather than as conflicting fragments.
 It acknowledges that, despite contradictions, harmony prevails, with opposing elements being interrelated, interdependent, and complementary.
-This worldview prioritizes the pursuit of harmony, aiming for unity amidst opposition and balance amid differences while eschewing conflict escalation and adversary elimination.
-Although it may be too early to draw conclusions about the strengths of Eastern versus Western philosophies, the rise of the East and the decline of the West in our times seems to suggest that holism, collectivism, multilateralism and cooperation may be more conducive to the success of the species than atomism, individualism, unilateralism and competition.
-This is also attested by tango.
+This worldview prioritizes the pursuit of unity in diversity, balance between opposites, and harmony amidst differences, eschewing conflict escalation and adversary elimination.
+Although it may be too early to draw conclusions about the strengths of Eastern versus Western philosophies, the rise of the East and the decline of the West in our times seems to suggest that holism, collectivism, multilateralism and win-win cooperation may be more conducive to the success of the species than atomism, individualism, unilateralism and competition.
+This view is attested by tango.
 (See Philosophies that Separate Two Worlds.)

 No comments: